Share the Lore!

 A verse that implies 一 albeit indirectly 一 that witches are the “bad guys” of our narrative.

-Things like this have caused witches to become the “scapegoat for all sorts of ills“, be it death, sickness, accidents, shipwrecks, bad weather, and other natural calamities.
+These things have caused witches to become the “scapegoat for all sorts of ills“, be it death, sickness, accidents, shipwrecks, bad weather, and other calamities of nature.

-And to make matters worse, the public trials of alleged witches, along with other propaganda, gave us a stereotyped version of both the character and the story that takes centuries after centuries to undo 一 a process that is even slower when portrayals of witchcraft in modern pop culture still, every now and then, take advice from outdated beliefs that are best left in the past.
+And to make matters worse, the public trials of alleged witches, like the Salem Witch trials, gave us a stereotyped version of both the character and the story that takes centuries after centuries to undo 一 a process that is even slower when portrayals of witchcraft in modern pop culture still, every now and then, take advice from outdated beliefs that are best left in the past.

 Are Witches Evil?